 “Think positive!”
 If you’ve heard it once, you’ve heard it a thousand times.
-But despite so many messages telling us to be more positive, it’s incredibly difficult for some people to achieve this state of mind and even harder to hang onto it.
+But despite countless messages telling us to be more positive, it’s incredibly difficult for some people to achieve this state of mind and even harder to hang onto it.
 As if that wasn’t enough, not everyone agrees on what it means to be positive OR negative.
 With all this confusion, it’s no wonder there are so many unhappy people.

 Positive vs. Pollyanna

 Part of the reason some people aren’t attracted to positive thinking is that we live in cynical times.
 People today are more likely to err on the side of negativity than risk appearing foolish to their more “realistic” friends.
 However, you cannot build mental strength without some degree of positivity.

 For many out there, positive thinking brings to mind Pollyannaism, which is a delusional tendency to ignore the negative in favor of the positive.
 Individuals who subscribe to this view believe that they will find whatever they expect to find.
 By this logic, they believe that if they look for only the good in a person, that is all they will experience.
 Conversely, if they look for negativity, they will miss out on all the good that person has to offer and probably judge them harshly.

 From the perspective of an average person, it would seem as though the Pollyannists are in a state of denial.
 However, they do have a point, since everyone has both good and bad traits.
 It certainly does make sense to look for whatever good might exist in each person, as well as every situation in which you might find yourself.
 But the other side of the coin is that none of us are perfect and neither is life.
 Even the most good-hearted souls can be unfairly fired from a job, treated poorly by others, or become victims of violent crime.